-National e-strategy
+National e-Strategy

-5. (1) The Minister must, within 24 months after the promulgation of this Act, develop a five-year national e-strategy for the Republic, which must be submitted to the Cabinet for approval.

-(2) The Cabinet must, on acceptance of the national e-strategy, declare the implementation of the national e-strategy as a national priority.
-30

-(3) The Minister, in developing the national e-strategy as envisaged in subsection (1)-

-- (a) must determine all matters involving e-government services in consultation with the Minister for the Public Service and Administration: - (b) must determine the roles and obligations of each person, entity or sector in the 35 implementation of the national e-strategy: - (c) must act as the responsible Minister for co-ordinating and monitoring the implementation of the national e-strategy: - (d) may make such investigations as he or she may consider necessary: - (e) may conduct research into and keep abreast of developments relevant to 40 electronic communications and transactions in the Republic and internationally: - (f) must continually survey and evaluate the extent to which the objectives of the national e-strategy have been achieved: - (g) may liaise, consult and cooperate with public bodies, the private sector or any 45 other person; and - (h) may, in consultation with the Minister of Finance, appoint experts and other consultants on such conditions as the Minister may determine.

-(4) (a) The Minister must, in consultation with other members of the Cabinet. determine the subject matters to be addressed in the national e-strategy and the 50 principles that must govern the implementation thereof.
+- 5. (1) The Minister must, within 24 months after the promulgation of this Act, develop a five-year national e-Strategy for the Republic, which must be submitted to the Cabinet for approval. - (2) The Cabinet must, on acceptance of the national e-Strategy, declare the implementation of the national e-Strategy as a national priority. - (3) The Minister, in developing the national e- Strategy as envisaged in subsection - must determine all matters involving e-Government services in consultation (a) with the Minister for Public Service and Administration; - (b) must determine the roles and obligations of each person, entity or sector in the 35 implementation of the national e- Strategy; - must act as the responsible Minister for co-ordinating and monitoring the (c) implementation of the national e-Strategy; - (d) may make such investigations as he or she may consider necessary; - may conduct research into and keep abreast of developments relevant to 40 electronic communications and transactions in the Republic and internationally: - must continually survey and evaluate the extent to which the objectives of the national e-Strategy have been achieved; - (g) may liaise, consult and cooperate with public bodies, the private sector or any 45 other person; and - (h) may, in consultation with the Minister of Finance, appoint experts and other consultants on such conditions as the Minister may determine. - (4) (a) The Minister must, in consultation with other members of the Cabinet, determine the subject matters to be addressed in the national e-Strategy and the 50 principles that must govern the implementation thereof.